 One of the key differences between Aspen and other publicly-traded, exclusively online, for-profit universities is an emphasis on post-graduate degree programs (master or doctorate).
-As of September 30, 2012, 1,585 students were enrolled as full-time degree seeking students with 1,375 of those students or 87% in a master or doctoral graduate degree program.
-In addition, 834 students are engaged in part time programs, such as continuing education courses and certificate level programs (includes 311 part-time undergraduate degree-seeking Military students.)
+As of December 31, 2012, 1,681 students were enrolled as full-time degree seeking students with 1,467 of those students or 87% in a master or doctoral graduate degree program.
+In addition, 872 students are engaged in part time programs, such as continuing education courses and certificate level programs (includes 343 part-time undergraduate degree-seeking Military students).
 Aspen is committed to maintaining its focus on being a predominantly graduate school for the foreseeable future.

 Today, Aspen offers certificate programs and associate, bachelor, master and doctoral degree programs in a broad range of areas, including business and organization management, education, nursing, information technology, and general studies.
 In terms of enrollments, our most popular schools are our school of business and our school of nursing.
-Specifically, our Master of Business Administration and Master of Science in Nursing represent the two largest degree programs among our full-time, degree-seeking student body as of September 30, 2012.
+Specifically, our Master of Business Administration and Master of Science in Nursing represent the two largest degree programs among our full-time, degree-seeking student body as of December 31, 2012.

 We are accredited by the DETC a "national accrediting agency" recognized by the DOE.
 Aspen first received DETC accreditation in 1993 and most recently received re-accreditation in January 2009.
 Aspen is provisionally certified by the DOE through September 30, 2013.
-Under such certification, Aspen is restricted to a limit of 500 student recipients for Title IV funding for the duration of this provisional certification.
-As of December 31, 2011, Aspen had 171 students that were participating in the Title IV programs.
-During the duration of Aspen's provisional certification, a total of 243 Aspen students have received Title IV aid.
-Aspen has delivered to the DOE a letter of credit in the amount of \$264.655.
+Under such certification, Aspen is restricted to a limit of 1,200 student recipients for Title IV funding for the period ending June 30, 2013.
+As of December 31, 2012, Aspen had 442 students that were currently participating in the Title IV programs, and 543 total Title IV student participants since inception of Aspen's provisional certification status.